Looking for a job, learning how to trust

 I look back on my calendar and it’s crazy how each opportunity has fallen so perfectly into place.
 There is no way that I could have done this on my own.
 Day by day, I know that it is God who is taking care of me.

-For a long time, I struggled with feeling inadequate about my lack of a full-time job.
-But these past few months of freelancing have truly revealed God’s faithfulness in His provision.
+I struggled with feeling inadequate about my lack of a full-time job, but these past few months of freelancing have truly revealed God’s faithfulness in His provision.

 When we’re in the midst of the sandstorm, it’s near impossible to see how God is providing for us in that very moment.
 Our limited human vision restricts us from seeing what happens in the future.
 Living by faith can be scary.